 To log on using a different account, click the authenticated user's login name and click Sign Out.
 Then sign back on using a different account.

 The Log-on page redisplays, allowing you to enter a different account.

-The mangement console provides a central management and reporting console for local Unix users and groups.
+The management console provides a central management and reporting console for local Unix users and groups.

-In order to manage a Unix host from the mangement console, you must first add the host.
-Go to the Hosts tab of the mangement console to either manually enter hosts or import them from a file.
+In order to manage a Unix host from the management console, you must first add the host.
+Go to the Hosts tab of the management console to either manually enter hosts or import them from a file.

 Once imported, the host addresses display in the Add Host dialog list.